lemlac/mulem/docs/reference.md

 - **Explicit but ergonomic** — `!` for errors, `?` for options, same keywords used between inline and block expressions.
 - **Trace and auditability** — `import`, `inherit`, and capture require variables to be listed out to know where they're coming from; no glob-like imports.
 - **Unified concepts** — `/` for scope capture; `inherit` for member visibility; `::` for all top-level definitions.

+Some choices in Mulang are unconventional, but ask yourself…

+- *Why does array indexes need to be `name[i]`?*
+- *Why do bitwise operators need to be `&`, `|`, `^`?*
+- *Why does bitwise not need to be separated from logical not?*

+Just because it's different doesn't mean it's bad.
+Mulang as a new language is free to explore new conventions for the sake of experimentation and progress.

 ---